Justintime50/os-scripting/README.md

 ## Scripts

 ### Companies

-These are scripts I built at the companies I've worked with either for deploying machines or troubleshooting issues.
+The `companies` folder contains scripts I built at the companies I've worked with either for deploying machines or troubleshooting issues.

 ### Legacy

 The `legacy` folder contains depricated scripts replaced elsewhere.

 ### Personal

-These are opinionated scripts I've used for re-deploying my personal machine and server.
+The `personal` folder contains opinionated scripts I've used for re-deploying my personal machine and server.

+**NOTE:** Personal scripts should be used in conjuction with my [Dotfiles project](https://github.com/Justintime50/dotfiles) as no configuration happens in these personal scripts.

 ### Troubleshooting

-The following scripts can be used to troubleshoot macOS.
+The `troubleshooting` folder contains scripts that can be used to troubleshoot macOS.

 ## Docs